micahredding/notes/docs/notes/Notes for Researchers on Christian Transhumanism.md

 ### Definitions:
-**Transhumanism can be defined as *the ethical use of science and technology to transform the human condition*.**
+- Transhumanism can be defined as *the ethical use of science and technology to transform the human condition*.

-**Christian Transhumanism can be defined as *the ethical use of science and technology to transform the human condition, as exemplified by discipleship of Christ*.**
+- Christian Transhumanism can be defined as *the ethical use of science and technology to transform the human condition, as exemplified by discipleship of Christ*.

-### Scholars who've engaged with Christian Transhumanism
+### Scholars who've engaged with Christian Transhumanism:
 - Ron Cole-Turner
 - Ted Peters
 - Calvin Mercer
 - J. Jeanine Thweatt

+### Contemporary Transhumanists:
+- Ray Kurzweil
+- Nick Bostrom
+- David Pearce
+- James Hughes
+- Kevin Kelly
+- Robin Hanson
+- Aubrey de Grey
+- David Deutsch
+- Liz Parrish
+- Steve Fuller (sociologist)
+- Elon Musk
+- Peter Thiel

 ### Christian Transhumanist Community
 Christian Transhumanism is an ecumenical community, in keeping with its engagement with a wide variety of both secular and religious thought.
 People in the Christian Transhumanist community come from all backgrounds and religious traditions.
 A large number of contemporary Christian Transhumanists are influenced by: